rickoff/Tes3mp-0.8.x/README.md

 - ClimbingScript : Hit an element of the scenery with the tool to engage the climbing mode

 - VocalDiscord : Vocal instantiated on discord according to the cell of the player in the game

+- CapStatsDynamique : Allows you to set a limit for dynamic statistics